Tech-sas/Playbook/src/05-CSS-Basics/index.md

 ## Hex-a-what?

-Browsers have been coded to understand some basic colors like red, green, blue, etc. But what about all the different shades of color out there.
+Browsers have been coded to understand some basic colors like red, green, blue, etc. But what about all the different shades of color out there?
 A computer doesn't understand "off white with a hint of green".

 To set more specific colors, we provide a hexadecimal number.
 It sounds complex but is really quite simple.
 We have three different colors we mix together to form other colors.
 The values can be between 0 and 255.